How Much Do You Need to Make to Live Comfortably in Texas?

 Is it a good idea to move to Texas?

-On top of that, there are some amazing work opportunities and picturesque cities in Texas.
-Thus, moving to this state might not be a bad idea at all.
+On top of that, there are some fantastic work opportunities and picturesque cities in Texas.
+Thus, moving to this state might not be a bad idea.

 What is the best city in Texas?

-Texas has plenty of wonderful cities, from the business hubs, tech silos, high-profile residential areas, beaches, and natural reserves, to the pristine desert.
-It’s hard to pinpoint one city as the best, as that also depends on what you’re looking for.
+Texas has many beautiful cities, from business hubs, tech silos, high-profile residential areas, beaches, and natural reserves to the pristine desert.
+It’s hard to pinpoint one town as the best; that depends on what you’re looking for.

 References: